JamieMair/SimpleECS/README.md

 # SimpleECS
- A simple ECS engine for C#
+ A simple ECS engine for C# currently under development.